 A Picture is Worth a Thousand Words

 An old adage states that “a picture is worth a thousand words.”
 I feel that way today.
-As you know, today is Father’s Day, a time to celebrate and honor the important men in our lives; and the pictures on paper and in my mind are vivid.
+As you know, today is Father’s Day, a time to celebrate and honor the important men in our lives.
+The pictures on paper and in my mind are vivid.

 First, describing my appreciation for my father would take much more than a blog post; so I’m going to just give you a glimpse.